jschhie/Interactive-Image-Classifier/README.md

 # Sample Results
-This program makes use of pre-computed SIFT and deep features, as well as their associated images.
+This program makes use of Scale-Invariant Feature Transform (SIFT) descriptors, as well as their associated images.
 Altogether, the program's initialization requires __about 6 GB__ of data.

 For sake of convenience and clarity, sample results have been provided for both full-frame and region-based queries.